ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 is used to start the output in a terminal window at the beginning of a new line.
 But `'\n'` is generally not used as a single character but embedded in `strings], that is, sequences of characters.
-We will learn more about `strings]{.str} soon.
+We will learn more about `strings] soon.
 Note that the `echo()] function inserts a newline character automatically after each printed line, but the `write()] function does not: